blynkkk/blynkkk.github.io/BlynkFirmware.md

 ### Blynk.virtualWrite(vPin, value)

+**NOTE: Use BlynkTimer when you use this command to send data.
+Otherwise your hardware will be disconnected from the server**

-You can send all the formats of data to Virtual Pins
+Send data in various formats to Virtual Pins.

 ```cpp
 // Send string